Masmiseim36/nxpSDK/middleware/azure_iot/readme.md

 ---
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+Microsoft collects performance and usage information which may be used to provide and improve Microsoft products and services and enhance your experience.
+To learn more, review the [privacy statement](https://go.microsoft.com/fwlink/?LinkId=521839&clcid=0x409).

 [iot-dev-center]: http://azure.com/iotdev
 [iot-hub-documentation]: https://docs.microsoft.com/azure/iot-hub/
 [devbox-setup]: doc/devbox_setup.md